urban-tep/documentation/source/quick-start-manual/qsm2.rst

 3. The main pillars of the U-TEP Community Portal:

-	- **Explore or task thematic applications:** An overview of and the ability to discover available thematic applications on the U-TEP platform.
+	- **Explore or task thematic applications:** An overview of and the ability to discover available thematic applications (representing a product or a service) on the U-TEP platform.
 	- **Connect with users and communities:** An overview of existing and available communities, for instance communities in specific geographic areas and/or specific organisations.
 	- **Develop and offer content:** Discover how to develop and offer content in the U-TEP platform.